 Before or during your orthodontic treatment, some teeth may require extraction to create room for teeth that are being moved into place.
 This is especially true for patients with smaller than average mouths or jaws.
 This can be completed by your family dentist, or at the orthodontist’s office.

 Depending on your situation, our doctors will discuss the best options for you with regards to your tooth extraction and overall dental treatment plan.
 With the exception of wisdom teeth, prior to the tooth extraction we review treatment options with you for the replacement of the missing teeth.
 These options include complete or partial dentures, bridgework, or dental implants.
 All of these services are performed at Grady Dental Care by our caring and qualified doctors.
 Please call us today at 678-957-0770 or contact us online to schedule your appointment.
-Regardless of your dental care needs, we are happy to help residents of Johns Creek and the surround areas achieve the perfect, beautiful smiles they dream of!
+Regardless of your dental care needs, we are happy to help residents of Johns Creek, Cumming, and the surrounding areas achieve the perfect, beautiful smiles they dream of!